FuelLabs/fuels-rs/docs/src/custom-transactions/custom-calls.md

-# Customizing contract and script calls
+# Custom contract and script calls

 When preparing a contract call via `ContractCallHandler` or a script call via `ScriptCallHandler`, the Rust SDK uses a transaction builder in the background.
 You can fetch this builder and customize it before submitting it to the network.
 After the transaction is executed successfully, you can use the corresponding `ContractCallHandler` or `ScriptCallHandler` to generate a [call response](../calling-contracts/call-response.md).
 Below are examples for each use case.